sympy/sympy/doc/src/tutorial/simplification.rst

 Powers
 ======

+Before we introduce the power simplification functions, a mathematical discussion on the identities held by powers is in order.
 There are three kinds of identities satisfied by exponents

 1. `x^ax^b = x^{a + b}`
 2. `x^ay^a = (xy)^a`